To make a long story long…

 “The body and the mind are meant to be tools useful for the Greater Good, not focused on oneself, but on helping others.
 If the body and mind are ailing in some way, they cannot fulfill their purpose.
 My job is to use the skills I’ve learned through extensive education and training, and continually honed through daily “practice,” to help those sick bodies and minds progress toward healing, so they can get back on the Path.”

 That makes more sense, at least to me.
 I also think children are one of His greatest miracles, and if, in fulfilling my purpose, I get the chance to help you care for your children…well, I think that’s cool.
+I love all stages of childhood and development, but particularly the newborn and adolescent periods.
+Helping parents “understand” their babies, and helping those babies transition into adulthood, is fascinating and rewarding.

 I also get to work with an incredible group of people.
 My job is fantastic, but even more so because I get to work with them.